Han van Meegeren: Hermann Göring

 In 1942, during the German occupation of the Netherlands, one of Van Meegeren's agents sold the Vermeer forgery Christ with the Adulteress to Nazi banker and art dealer Alois Miedl.
 Experts could probably have identified it as a forgery; as Van Meegeren's health declined, so did the quality of his work.
 He chain-smoked, drank heavily, and became addicted to morphine-laced sleeping pills.
 However, there were no genuine Vermeers available for comparison, since most museum collections were in protective storage as a prevention against war damage.

-Nazi Reichsmarschall Hermann Göring traded 137 looted paintings for Christ with the Adulteress, and showcased it at his residence in Carinhall (about 65 kilometers; 40 miles north of Berlin).
+Nazi Reichsmarschall Hermann Göring traded 137 looted paintings for Christ with the Adulteress.
 On 25 August 1943, Göring hid his collection of looted artwork, including Christ with the Adulteress, in an Austrian salt mine, along with 6,750 other pieces of artwork looted by the Nazis.
 On 17 May 1945, Allied forces entered the salt mine and Captain Harry Anderson discovered the painting.

 In May 1945, the Allied forces questioned Miedl regarding the newly discovered Vermeer.
 Based on Miedl's confession, the painting was traced back to Van Meegeren.
 On 29 May 1945, he was arrested and charged with fraud and aiding and abetting the enemy.
 He was remanded to the Weteringschans prison as an alleged Nazi collaborator and plunderer of Dutch cultural property, threatened by the authorities with the death penalty.
 He labored over his predicament, but eventually confessed to forging paintings attributed to Vermeer and Pieter de Hooch.
 He exclaimed, "The painting in Göring's hands is not, as you assume, a Vermeer of Delft, but a Van Meegeren!
 I painted the picture!"
-It took some time to verify this and Van Meegeren was detained for several months in the Headquarters of the Military Command at Herengracht 458 in Amsterdam.
+It took some time to verify this, and Van Meegeren was detained for several months in the Headquarters of the Military Command at Herengracht 458 in Amsterdam.

-Van Meegeren painted his last forgery between July and December 1945 in the presence of reporters and court-appointed witnesses: Jesus among the Doctors, also called Young Christ in the Temple in the style of Vermeer.
+To prove that the "Vermeer" sold to the Nazis was actually a Van Meegeren rather than a priceless Dutch treasure, Van Meegeren painted his last forgery between July and December 1945 watched by reporters and court-appointed witnesses: Jesus among the Doctors, also called Young Christ in the Temple, not a copy but in the style of Vermeer.
 After completing the painting, he was transferred to the fortress prison Blauwkapel.
 Van Meegeren was released from prison in January or February 1946.